TheoDelamare/ModularSynth/README.md

   ## Summary
 I started this project in October 2023.
 Using amalgamations of diagrams found on the internet and assistance from external individuals, I'm gradually constructing this modular synthesizer.
 The project is currently progressing on two main aspects at the same time : the electronic/musical part, involving the exploration of new modules and interesting schematics, and the mechanical part, including the design and fabrication of pieces in various materials.

-  ### Halo
+  ### *"Halo" (name might change)*
 The device's shape follows that of a halo.
 Composed of two parallel rails, the halo serves as a rack to insert and slide modules side by side.
+  - Modules are composed of several parts : Frontplate made out of plexiglas, brass columns for assembly, the electronic card with the schematic soldered by hand on it, cables and finally the power supplies held at the back by a custom 3d printed piece.

-  ### Compatibility
+  ### *Electronic*
-For the moment the project is not really Eurorack compatible as I'm still experimenting with basic electronics but I'll try to adapt it in the future.
+A note on compatibility : for instance the project is not really Eurorack compatible as I'm still experimenting with basic electronics but I'll try to adapt it in the future.